“I am not ashamed of the gospel, for it is the power of God for salvation to all who believe…” (Rom 1:16)

 So long as this remains true, they will never repent.
 They will never turn to Christ.
 They will never be saved.
 And that means ultimate disaster.

-That is why the Apostles preached sin, guilt, and judgment with boldness at every turn.
+That is why the Apostles preached sin, guilt, and judgement with boldness at every turn.

 There is not one public sermon in the book of Acts which does anything less than press the issue home with unrelenting conviction, normally right after exposing the specific sin of the crowd being preached to.